SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 The idea that mothers are to blame for their children's mental health issues, as suggested by the schizophrenogenic mother theory, may be rooted in the fact that females traditionally take on the bulk of child-rearing responsibilities.
 However, this assumption doesn't hold up under scrutiny.
 Psychoanalytic theories often carry misogynistic assumptions, as most mothers of schizophrenic individuals do not fit the stereotype of being harsh and withholding, as assumed by Fromme-Reichman.

 Research by Waring and Rick (1965) found that mothers of mentally fragile children tended to exhibit traits such as anxiety, shyness, and withdrawal.
-These traits might be reflective of the tremendous stress and challenges associated with raising a child with a serious mental disorder.
-Therefore, it is important to recognise that blaming mothers or parents in general for their child's mental health issues is an oversimplification that can lead to unjust blame and ignores the complex interplay of various factors in a child's development.
+These traits might be reflective of the tremendous stress and challenges associated with raising a child with a severe mental disorder.
+Therefore, it is essential to recognise that blaming mothers or parents in general for their child's mental health issues is an oversimplification that can lead to unjust blame and ignores the complex interplay of various factors in a child's development.

-NEO FREUDIANS (PSYCHODYNAMIC PERSPECTIVE: In contrast to the emphasis on sexuality in psychoanalysis, the psychodynamic)
+In contrast to the emphasis on sexuality in psychoanalysis, the psychodynamic)

 This perspective places greater importance on the role of the social environment in shaping one's personality and behaviour.

 Critics of Freud's theory argue that his work is more applicable to men and that it places excessive emphasis on early childhood and sexuality.
 Neo-Freudians represent a group of thinkers who diverge from Freud's perspective.
 They reject the notion that personality development is completed by age six and instead propose that it continues throughout the lifespan.
-Neo-Freudians have expanded upon Freud's ideas, incorporating a greater influence from the environment and emphasising the significance of conscious thought alongside the unconscious.
+Neo-Freudians have expanded upon Freud's ideas, incorporating a more significant influence from the environment and emphasising the significance of conscious thought alongside the unconscious.
 They have also downplayed the centrality of sexuality and the Oedipus complex in their theories.

 Key figures in this neo-Freudian movement include Erik Erikson, known for his work on psychosocial development, Anna Freud, Carl Jung, Alfred Adler, Karen Horney, and proponents of the object relations school of thought.
 These thinkers have enriched and evolved Freudian ideas to create a more comprehensive and nuanced understanding of human development and personality.